Solo-FL/SoloPy/README.rst

 |License|

 ==================================================
-SOLO Motor Controller PYTHON RASPBERRY PI Library
+SoloPy
 ==================================================

+SoloPy is a library of SOLO Motor Controllers write in PYTHON compatible also with RASPBERRY PI.
-SOLO Motor Controller PYTHON RASPBERRY PI Library It can be used with UART line of RASPBERRY PI or any similar controller to control, command or read all the parameters that are stored or existing in command set of SOLO.
+It can be used with UART line of RASPBERRY PI or any similar controller to control, command or read all the parameters that are stored or existing in command set of SOLO.
 More information about it on `the SOLO website <https://www.solomotorcontrollers.com/>`_.